bucketplus/ca-control-api-nodejs/Readme.md

 Each container must invoke `ca.reportStarted()` as soon as possible.
 This is used for timing and to confirm that the container has started.

 #### On Completion
-Each container must invoke `ca.reportCompleted(data, file)` as soon as the container has finished running.
+Each container must invoke `ca.reportCompleted(data)` as soon as the container has finished running.
 This is used for timing, and to confirm that the job completed successfully.
 Containers that fail to call this method will be re-attempted.
-Developers can optionally pass a `data` object and `file` stream. `data` will be saved to the job history. `data` object and `file` stream are sent to the client via requested notification channels.
+Developers can optionally pass a `data` object that will be saved to the job history and sent to the client via requested notification channels.

 In addition, on completion each container must call `ca.charge(quantity, unit_name)` to charge the end customer.
 The `unit` specified MUST match the `unit_name` specified in the manifest.
 This function should only be invoked once, and only once the job has successfully completed.